OctopusDeploy/docs/docs/runbooks/runbook-examples/azure/manage-dns.md

 ---
-title: Manage DNS Records in Azure
+title: Manage DNS records in Azure
 description: Create or delete DNS A records in Azure DNS using a runbook.
 position: 30
 ---